 Reflecting pool at the end of the Fragrance Garden

-The Herb Garden, to the left of the Fragrance Garden, was designed for ‘health and culinary enjoyment’ according to the brochure.
-The garden is maintained in collaboration with the Metro Denver Herbalists and includes basil, thyme, oregano, lavender and lemon verbena and other Italian herbs.
-Some of the herbs are used to make soaps and other herb blends that are sold in the Garden Shop.
+Located to the left of the Fragrance Garden, the Denver Botanic Gardens’ Herb Garden was designed for ‘health and culinary enjoyment.’
+I’d say it was also designed for beauty.
+Maintained in collaboration with the Metro Denver Herbalists, it includes basil, thyme, oregano, lavender and lemon verbena and other Italian herbs displayed in a spectacular setting.
+Some of the plants are used in soaps and other herb blends available in the Garden Shop.

 Herb Garden medallion made of Wooly Thyme